Broken Car Key – What to Do, Cost to Fix, How to Cut a Replacement, Repair Options and More.

 Broken car keys leave their owner in one of three situations:

-- Key broken off in the ignition or car door – This situation requires removing the key and then making a new one.
+First, the key is broken off in the ignition or car door – This situation requires removing the key and then making a new one.

-- Key broken in half (or broken blade) – This is an easier situation that only requires making a new key.
+Second, the key is broken in half (or broken blade) – This is an easier situation that only requires making a new key.

-- Electronic key failure – This is a different situation and relevant only for transponder chip keys or key fobs.
+Third, electronic key failure – This is a different situation and relevant only for transponder chip keys or key fobs.